maabed/karak-dashboard-docs/source/index.html.md

 ```
 ### Dropdown Select

-The dropdown selects are a very common input tool so in order to use them you should include the link for the Select2 library CSS file and JS file.
+The dropdown selects are a very common input tool so in order to use them you should include the link for the Select2 CSS file and JS file.

 The dropdown select includes variety of features such as: <br>
 <code>.select2-init-single</code> <br>